hedcet/quickchart/PRIVACY.md

 ### information we collect

-we do **not** collect any personally identifiable information (pii) from you. the software runs locally and does not send data to our servers.
+we do **not** collect any personally identifiable information (pii) from you. the software runs locally and does not send data to our servers, except as described below.

 ### github interactions